Classification of symmetry fractionalization in gapped $\mathbb Z_2$ spin liquids: Anyonic flux density created by symmetry operations

 \section{Anyonic flux density created by symmetry operations}

 In this section, we study the anyonic flux density created by a symmetry operation $\mb g\in\tilde G$.
 In particular, we compute the vector $\vec b(\mb g)$ for both onsite and point-group symmetry operations, and show that the result can be related to the fractionalization of commutation relation between $\mb g$ and translational symmetries, known as the anyonic SOC when $\mb g$ is onsite.
-The results of this section is not only useful for deriving the extra phase factor $[\tau]$ in the constraint of Eq.~\eqref{eq:constraint}, but also provides physical and observable effects of these symmetry fractionalization quantum numbers.
+The results of this section are not only useful for deriving the extra phase factor $[\tau]$ in the constraint of Eq.~\eqref{eq:constraint}, but also provide physical and observable effects of these symmetry fractionalization quantum numbers.
 Consequently, the creation of $\vec b(\mb g)$ can be used as a way to define and to measure these symmetry fractionalization quantum number.

 In the following we first review the relation between $\vec b(\mb g)$ and anyonic SOC, for onsite symmetries, which is discussed in details in \Ref{Cheng_unpub}, and then study the generalization to point-group symmetries.
+The general strategy is that we design processes that compute the braiding phases $M_{a, b_{x,y}(\mb g)}$.
+The flux $\vec b(\mb g)$ is then determined from the braidinging phases.